-Vijayan MJ, Pakistan India People's Forum for Peace & Democracy - PIPFPD32
+Vijayan MJ, Pakistan India People's Forum for Peace & Democracy - PIPFPD31

 The Peoples' Tribunals across the Indian Ocean and Brazil bring together testimonies that honour the deep historical connections between coastal communities and watery spaces - oceans, rivers, lagoons, and coasts.
-In this context, as noted by Stella James (EQUATIONS, India East Coast Tribunal), 'the commons are not just a physical space, a pie that can be neatly cut up and shared between different people, commons are about community'.33 Indeed, the grabbing of commons, is nothing but the violent appropriation of nature to serve the economic interests of corporate elites.
-The state has played a key role introducing privatisation and market-based approaches to appropriate and control the access and use of commons.
-This is shaped by historical and colonial power relations and is done via policies, laws, and practices that reconfigure watery spaces as private property and available for exploitation.36
+In this context, as noted by Stella James (EQUATIONS, India East Coast Tribunal), 'the commons are not just a physical space, a pie that can be neatly cut up and shared between different people, commons are about community'.
+32 Indeed, the grabbing of commons, is nothing but the violent appropriation of nature to serve the economic interests of corporate elites.33 The state has played a key role introducing privatisation and market-based approaches to appropriate and control the access and use of commons.34 This is shaped by historical and colonial power relations and is done via policies, laws, and practices that reconfigure watery spaces as private property and available for exploitation.35 drew inspiration from the ancestral art of weaving fishing nets stating: '[L]et us make real nets of solidarity, like the fishing nets of ocean peoples'; to which Liam Campling, political economy expert responded:

-In responding to the global grabbing of commons at the 'International Conference on Impacts of the Blue Economy:
+In responding to the global grabbing of commons at the 'International Conference on Impacts of the Blue Economy: Response of the Affected Peoples' (2021), Vandana Shiva, environmental activist and food sovereignty advocate,